What Does Free or Freight On Board (FOB) Mean?

 Any vendor-client transaction should have the FOB terms spelled out very clearly in purchase orders.
 It's best for a retailer to have a standard set of terms that can be negotiated on a per-vendor basis.
 It will save headaches and cost down the road.

 There are a few variations of FOB terms to be aware of.
 FOB origin means the buyer will assume the title of the goods as soon as the carrier/hauler picks up and signs for the shipment.
 Freight collect means the buyer is then responsible for all freight charges and is responsible for filing any necessary insurance claims.

 If the terms include the phrase "FOB destination, freight collect," the seller has title and control over the shipment until it's been delivered, and the buyer is responsible for freight charges.
 If the terms include "FOB destination, freight prepaid," the seller retains ownership until delivery, provided there are no insurance claims.
 In this scenario, the seller is responsible for the freight charges.

 It's important to understand the specifics of the FOB terms so all parties know what is expected, and who will be responsible for unforeseen charges and fees.
 It's also important to consider your dating as well.
 Some vendors will offer longer terms for payment, but the start date is based on FOB date.
 And this ultimately impacts your cost of goods.

 With the advent of online wholesalers like alibaba.com, the ability for even an independent retailer to buy direct or OEM merchandise is now possible.
-This means that FOB which for most independent retailers is not an important term becomes very important when they are buying directly from China.
-Which is now a reality in today's global economy, even for the small retailer.
+This means that FOB, which for most independent retailers is not an important term, becomes very important when they are buying directly from China—now a reality in today's global economy, even for the small retailer.